Best Stud Finder Reviews

 Taking on a home improvement project can be a tough task, especially when you have to start working with the walls and need to drill holes or nail into them.
 To make all of your DIY home projects easier, think about the Dr. Meter StudSensor, as it is built to be easy to use and is powerful enough to make virtually any home task simple and straightforward.

 While you’re probably not going to be using this stud finder for hours on end, there’s still a huge benefit to having it feature an ergonomic design.
 First of all, being able to hold a tool in your hand comfortably and without difficulty makes it easier to use.
-In terms of a stud finder, easy to use means you’re going to get more accurate results and that you’re less likely to experience read errors.
+In terms of a stud finder, easy to use means you’re going to get more accurate results and that you’re less likely to experience false positives and read errors.
 You always need to keep the unit close to the wall and move it in a smooth fashion, and when the device is hard to grasp and hold onto you’re more likely to accidentally pick it up during a pass and disrupt its scan.
 Also, this type of design makes it less likely that you will drop the scanner, since you’re going to be sweeping across a wall or up above you and a strong grip is essential to keeping it moving correctly.

 User Friendly Features

 There are a lot of great features on this stud finder that really make it an invaluable tool for any type of DIY renovation project.
-If you’re just trying to hang a few pictures, you can use the center detection feature to help you locate the strongest point on a stud so that you can drive in your nail and trust that there’s more holding it in place than just the drywall.
+If you’re just trying to hang a few pictures, you can use the center stud feature to help you locate the strongest point on a stud so that you can drive in your nail or screw and trust that there’s more holding it in place than just the drywall.
 Or, if you’re doing some larger renovations and repairs, you can also use the device to locate metal objects in the wall or find the location of any live electrical wires.
 The backlit screen also makes it very easy to read the display, so you can always tell when you’ve located the center of a stud, a side, or any other target object.

-Stud Finder with Most Simple Display
+Best Stud Finder with Simple Display

 We’ve covered a lot of stud finders here that include some form of electronic display to show you different aspects of the device’s progress, mode selections, and more.
 But sometimes those displays can be a bit overwhelming to look at, and leave you feeling just confused about what’s going on.
 If you want an electronic stud finder that has a simple, easy to ready display, than the Sharkk Basics stud finder is just what you’ve been looking for.